Joey ran around Drizzle’s sleeping form, laughing and giggling. Occasionally, he would reach out and tap on the cat as he

 “Nope.
 He’s gone right now.
 He had to go get some things from town.”
-Returning his gaze to the sword, Joey said,
+Returning his gaze to the sword, Joey said, “What’s

 The big man extended a hand to shake with; he made no attempt to move closer.
 Joey looked at it.
-He hesitated, not
+He hesitated, not sure if

-down as he had seen his dad do when greeting other men.
+had seen his dad do when greeting other men.

 Ruben could not believe his luck.
-He had been watching the house for some time now, avoiding the blasted cat’s
+He had been watching the house for some time now, avoiding the blasted cat’s ranging

-alone, so innocent and trusting.
+innocent and trusting.

 “Come say hi to mom, she’ll be happy to see you.”
 The boy gripped the big hand and tugged.

 “Joey, I can’t stay.
 I’ve got to go to town myself.”
 Ruben let go of the hand and started to walk away.
-He turned back
+He turned back toward

-toward the youngster after a couple of steps, “Say, did you want to come with me?
+the youngster after a couple of steps, “Say, did you want to come with me?
 We can meet up with your dad.”

 The boy’s big hazel eyes lit up.
 The thought of going to town was wonderful.
 He had been there only a few times and

 remembered all the exciting things he had seen.
-Upset when his father had not taken him, he was going to get the chance to
+Upset when his father had not taken him, he was going to get the chance to see

-see them after all.
+them after all.